Githubbubber/thewikinian/README.md

 **WDI Project #2** - The Wikinian is a Ruby-based internal wiki app for "Henrietta", our pretend client for project #2.
 Henrietta is a business magnate and wants to create a internally facing wiki for her organization.
 She wants her employees to be able to write articles in order to inform colleagues about their insights.

+The users/members are colleagues employed by Henrietta's company.

 ## Deliverables